Madani00/1337-days/README.md

 - Don't worry too much.
 You always have a second chance.
 - If you fail, consider joining another Piscine.

+## NOTE ⛔
+= YOU may hear some people say if you fail the final exam you have a 0% chance to pass, TOTALLY not true (i failed it even though I was selected 😊) or others say if you are an ex-pooler you have to validate all the exams to pass (not true) , i know a lot of them failed some exams, at the end they get selected.

 ## Good Luck!
 - Overall, do your best and stay committed.
 Good luck!